 EARTHLINGS – What is being done to animals for food

-DOMINION – (to be released in a few months?) as above plus evidence using drones and also how many animals in the entertainment industry are treated – kept secret before.
+DOMINION – as above plus evidence using drones and also how many animals in the entertainment industry are treated – kept secret before.

-GAME-CHANGERS – (to be released) “ The Game Changers will introduce the world to elite athletes, special ops soldiers, visionary scientists, cultural icons and everyday heroes.
+GAME-CHANGERS – (netflix) “ The Game Changers introduces the world to elite athletes, special ops soldiers, visionary scientists, cultural icons and everyday heroes.
 Each on a mission to create a seismic shift in the way we eat and live.”

 Especially aimed at men, it breaks through the macho meat-eating man myths, including errection tests!